Temperature Converter

 | Water Boiling Point | 100 | 212 | 373.15 | 671.67 |

 A quick mental shortcut: double the Celsius value and add 30.
-For example, 20 degrees C gives roughly 70 degrees F (the exact answer is 68 degrees F).
-This approximation works well for everyday temperatures but becomes less accurate at extremes.
+For example, 20°C gives roughly 70°F (exact: 68°F).
+This works well for everyday temperatures.

-The Rankine scale is primarily used in engineering and thermodynamics in the United States, particularly in calculations involving the Rankine cycle (used in steam turbines and power plants).
-Like Kelvin, it is an absolute scale (starting at absolute zero), but its degree intervals match Fahrenheit rather than Celsius.
+The Rankine scale is used in engineering and thermodynamics in the United States, particularly for the Rankine cycle in steam turbines and power plants.
+Like Kelvin, it starts at absolute zero but uses Fahrenheit-sized degree intervals.